 If UDS is not accurate in the sale deed or property documents, you will not get the full value of your share of the undivided land when there is a transfer, redevelopment, or takeover by the government.

-- The builder can take up unauthorized construction either in the form of additional floors or more flats.
-The new floors add to the density of the apartment where more people live.
+The builder can take up unauthorised construction either in the form of additional floors or more flats.
+The new levels add to the density of the apartment where more people live.

-For example, if the builder has got approval to construct 24 flats, while he constructs 30.
+For example, if the builder has got approval to construct 24 flats, while he builds 30.

-The cost of maintenance and the need for water, sewerage, and other basic amenities increases.
+The cost of maintenance and the need for water, sewerage, and other necessary amenities increases.

-If there are more flats in the same complex, your UDS of land reduces.
+If there are more flats in the same complex, your undivided share of the land reduces.

 You must ask the builder to rectify the sale deed and include the correct calculation of UDS.
 The unallocated UDS remains with the builder or property owner.